JANUARY 27, 2017 – Tisch School of the Arts, 12th floor, 721 Broadway, New York City

 THE EXPOSED SUTURE

 The exhibition is co-produced with and takes place at Rond-Point Projects, an independent arts space occupying a former pharmacist’s shop in the La Plaine neighborhood of the city of Marseille.
 A series of videos by Jody Wood, Kambui Olujimi, Kerry Downey, Sand E. Smith, Ana Maria Gomes, Dania Reymond, Kumi James, Mathieu Abonnenc, Fayçal Baghriche, and Xandra Ibarra.
 Exhibited at different scales — the installation tries to think moments of encounter between the body and the work in a way that mirrors our everyday encounter with representations of violence.
-To the same effect, the works or excerpts are shown here, on this site, because it also true that today we encounter so much visual material online.
-One way of watching does not replace another; they each fold out from the same seam.
 Three cycles, each composed of three or four artists, are planned over the course of the late winter and early spring 2017.
 The exhibition is a research project held in common, a threshing floor, with both video and interviews between us.
 One evening of performance or debate will be planned in conjunction with each cycle of the project.
 For more information visit here.